mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 Then when we need the full information about the customer, we would get the `CustomerId` from the `Order` and then load the relevant customer data from the database separately, rather than loading it as part of the order.
 In other words, the `Customer` and the `Order` are *distinct* and *independent* aggregates.
 They each are responsible for their own internal consistency, and the only connection between them is via the identifiers of their root objects.

-Again, we can see that immutability has been used as a design aid to define whether entities are in the same aggregate (orders and order lines) or are separate (orders and customers).
+Again, we can see that immutability has been used as a design aid to help us discover whether entities are part of the same aggregate (orders and order lines) or are separate (orders and customers).

 ## Making illegal states unrepresentable

 Since we've gone to this trouble to model the domain properly, we should take some precautions to make sure that any data in this domain is valid and consistent.
-The goal is to create a bounded context that always contains data we can trust, as distinct from the untrusted outside world.
+The goal is to create a bounded context that always contains data we can trust, with a distinct boundary from the untrusted outside world.
 If we can be sure that all data is always valid, the implementation can stay clean and we can avoid having to do defensive coding.

 So, in this final section, we'll look at some techniques to avoid invalid data by making illegal states unrepresentable.
-That is, the rules and logic are made explicit in the *design itself*, rather than relying on methods buried in the code somewhere.
+That is, the rules and logic are made explicit in the *design itself*, rather than relying on checks buried in the code somewhere.
 Furthermore, in a type-checked language, the data cannot become invalid because the compiler will not allow it!
 This means that fewer unit tests are needed, less defensive code, and less implementation effort in general.

 Here as some common things that we can do in the design: